String Submodular Functions with Curvature Constraints: Uniform Structure

 (ii) Using a similar argument to that in (i), we have

 Therefore, by recursion we have

 \end{IEEEproof}

-Under the framework of maximizing submodular set functions, similar results are reported in \cite{conforti1984submodular}.
-However, the forward and backward algebraic structures are not exposed because the total curvature in \cite{conforti1984submodular} does not depend on the order of the elements in a set.
-In the setting of maximizing string submodular functions, the forward and backward algebraic structures are illustrated in the above theorem.
+Under the framework of maximizing submodular set functions, results with similar form are reported in \cite{conforti1984submodular}.
+However, the forward and backward algebraic structures are not exposed in \cite{conforti1984submodular} because the total curvature there does not depend on the order of the elements in a set.
+In the setting of maximizing string submodular functions, the above theorem exposes the roles of forward and backward algebraic structures in bounding the greedy strategy.
 To explain further, let us state the results in a symmetric fashion.
-Suppose that the diminishing-return property is stated in the backward way: $f((a)\oplus M)-f(M) \geq f((a)\oplus N)-f(N)$ for all $a\in \bbA$ and $M, N\in \bbA^*$ such that $N=(a_1,\ldots, a_k) \oplus M$.
+Suppose that the diminishing-return property is stated in a backward way: $f((a)\oplus M)-f(M) \geq f((a)\oplus N)-f(N)$ for all $a\in \bbA$ and $M, N\in \bbA^*$ such that $N=(a_1,\ldots, a_k) \oplus M$.
 Moreover, a string $\hat G_k=(a_1^*,a_2^*,\ldots,a_{k}^*)$ is called \emph{backward-greedy} if